How Does Sales and Trading Work?

 - Municipals: Tax-exempt bonds (State, Municipality, Non-Profit)

-Currencies - Also referred to as FX - and Commodities rounds out FICC.
+Currencies – Also referred to as FX – and Commodities round out FICC.

 Not all trades are the same.
-There are four main types of trading:
+There are four main types of trading, as we’ll describe in the following section.

 Flow trading is where the bank acts as principal (thus often called principal transactions), making markets directly and not through an exchange.
 The client decides if they want to buy or sell, and the trader sets the price and takes the other side, charging a bid-offer spread on the transaction.
 Today, most traders on Wall Street are Flow Traders, with Prop Trading (see below) being regulated out and many Agency Trading roles being replaced by Electronic Trading